-The Other Adjustments menu contains a number of adjustments that are deducted from income to calculate Adjusted Gross Income.
+The Other Adjustments menu contains several adjustments that are deducted from income to calculate Adjusted Gross Income.
 The available adjustments in this menu may change from one year to the next due to changes in tax law.

-When entered, these adjustments are included on Schedule 1 (Form 1040) Line 36 for tax years beginning in 2018, or Form 1040 Line 36 for tax years prior to 2018.
+When entered, these adjustments are included on Schedule 1 (Form 1040) Line 22 (Line 36 in 2018), or Form 1040 Line 36 for tax years prior to 2018, with the adjustment description and amount notated on the line.
 If more than one of these adjustments is included in the return, a supporting statement will be generated listing them.

 To access the Other Adjustments Menu, from the Main Menu of the tax return (Form 1040) select: